msinitsyn/rkbpz/wp-content/plugins/modula-best-grid-gallery/README.txt

 The PRO license bundles 6 different lightboxes.
 However you can use any other lightbox you want also with the Lite license.
 If you have installed a lightbox plugin then you just need to select "Direct link to image" in the "Lightbox" settings.

+= How can I change the lightbox's background? =

+You can change the lightbox popup background color using the following code:

+  `body .lg-backdrop {
+    background-color: white;
+    }`

 = How can I get support? =

-Free support is included only with a PRO license: [Buy Modula PRO](https://wp-modula.com/#buy "Buy Modula PRO")
+Free support is included only with a PRO license: [Buy Modula PRO](https://wp-modula.com/pricing/)

 = How can I say thanks? =